-- Organizations currently receiving BC Arts Council Operating Assistance grants - Private or for-profit entities (except in the case of for-profit book publishing companies) - Member-funded societies - Social service organizations - Industrial sites, archaeological sites, heritage sites, or historic places - Organizations dedicated to archives - Community choirs that are attached to, or affiliated with, educational, religious, or military institutions - Collectives with less than 3 members or ad hoc collectives.
-These types of collectives may be eligible to apply to Individual Arts Grant programs for a collaborative project. - Organizations that are eligible through the Project Assistance: Community Arts Organizations program
+- Organizations currently receiving BC Arts Council Operating Assistance grants - Private or for-profit entities - Member-funded societies - Social service organizations - Industrial sites, archaeological sites, heritage sites, or historic places - Organizations dedicated to archives - Community choirs that are attached to, or affiliated with, educational, religious, or military institutions - Collectives with less than 3 members or ad hoc collectives.
+These types of collectives may be eligible to apply to Individual Arts Grant programs for a collaborative project. - Arts and cultural organizations eligible within the BC Arts Council Community Arts Organization grant programs.